DRIFT: Transferring Reasoning Priors for Efficient MLLM Fine-Tuning: Abstract

 \section{Abstract}

-Multimodal large language models (MLLMs) are rapidly advancing, yet their reasoning ability often lags behind that of strong text-only counterparts.
-Existing methods to bridge this gap rely on supervised fine-tuning over large-scale multimodal reasoning data or reinforcement learning, both of which are resource-intensive.
-A promising alternative is \textit{model merging}, which interpolates parameters between reasoning-enhanced LLMs and multimodal variants.
-However, our analysis shows that naive merging is not always a ``free lunch'': its effectiveness varies drastically across model families, with some (e.g., LLaVA, Idefics) benefiting while others (e.g., Qwen) suffer performance degradation.
-To address this, we propose Directional Reasoning Injection for Fine-Tuning (DRIFT) MLLMs, a lightweight method that transfers reasoning knowledge in the gradient space, without destabilizing multimodal alignment.
-DRIFT precomputes a reasoning prior as the parameter-space difference between reasoning and multimodal variants, then uses it to bias gradients during multimodal fine-tuning.
-This approach preserves the simplicity of standard supervised fine-tuning pipelines while enabling efficient reasoning transfer.
-Extensive experiments on multimodal reasoning benchmarks, including MathVista and MathVerse, demonstrate that DRIFT consistently improves reasoning performance over naive merging and supervised fine-tuning, while matching or surpassing training-heavy methods at a fraction of the cost.
+Multimodal large language models (MLLMs) have made rapid progress, yet their reasoning ability often lags behind strong text-only LLMs.
+Bridging this gap typically requires large-scale multimodal reasoning data or reinforcement learning, incurring substantial cost.
+An appealing alternative is parameter-space model merging between reasoning-enhanced LLMs and MLLMs, but we show that naive merging is fragile: its effectiveness varies widely across model families and can significantly degrade performance (e.g., for Qwen-based MLLMs).
+We propose \textbf{Directional Reasoning Injection for Fine-Tuning (DRIFT)}, a lightweight method that transfers reasoning knowledge in the gradient space while preserving multimodal alignment.
+DRIFT precomputes a reasoning prior from the parameter differences between text-only reasoning experts and multimodal models, and uses it to bias gradients during supervised fine-tuning.
+This design retains the simplicity of standard SFT pipelines while enabling efficient and stable reasoning transfer.
+Experiments on multimodal reasoning benchmarks, including MathVista and MathVerse, show that DRIFT consistently outperforms naive merging and standard SFT, and matches or surpasses training-intensive methods with substantially lower data and compute.